 OUR ENVIRONMENTAL POLICY

-The Bothy Society recognises the UK government’s ratification of the Paris Agreement, which limits global warming to no more than 2%.
+The Bothy Society recognises the UK government's ratification of the Paris Agreement, which aims to limit global warming to well below 2°C above pre-industrial levels, with efforts to limit the increase to 1.5°C.

-As Carly McLachlan, the director of the Tyndall Centre for Climate Change Research says “Music, art, and culture are a really beautiful part of what it is to be human,” but we want to make sure that The Bothy Society and their musical family provide music, art and culture in ways that reduce environmental impact.
-The aim isn’t to greenwash but to make a commitment and a sustained effort to reduce emissions and conduct business in an environmentally sustainable manner.
+As Carly McLachlan, director of the Tyndall Centre for Climate Change Research says, "Music, art, and culture are a really beautiful part of what it is to be human," but we want to ensure that The Bothy Society and our artists provide music, art and culture in ways that actively reduce environmental impact.
+Our aim isn't to greenwash but to make a genuine, measurable commitment and sustained effort to reduce emissions, address digital infrastructure impacts, and conduct business in an environmentally sustainable manner.

 Our commitments have been put into action in the following ways: